orchidsoftware/crud/README.md

 ```

-> If a policy exists but is missing a method for a particular action, the user will not be allowed to perform that action.
+> If a policy exists but is missing a particular action method, the user will not be allowed to perform that action.
 So, if you have defined a policy, don't forget to define all of its relevant authorization methods.

 If you don't want the policy to affect CRUD generation users, you may wish to authorize all actions within a given policy.
 To accomplish this, define a `before` method on the policy.
 Before any other policy methods, the before method will be executed, allowing you to authorize the action before the intended policy method is actually called.